BGMwebdev/battleship-game/README.md

     ### Code

-    - Code Institute - for git template IDE and "Love Sandwiches - Essentials Project" which inspired me to do a more data oriented project and helped me connect the Google Spreadsheet.
+    - Code Institute - for the git template IDE and heroku deployment instructions.
+    - Code Institute for the "Love Sandwiches - Essentials Project" which inspired me to do a more data oriented project and helped me connect the Google Spreadsheet.
     - For the use of os: [clear console](https://appdividend.com/2022/06/03/how-to-clear-console-in-python/#:~:text=For%20the%20Linux%20system%2C%20to,('cls')%20command).
     - For the use of letter input control I went to stackoverflow: [only letters](https://stackoverflow.com/questions/18667410/how-can-i-check-if-a-string-only-contains-letters-in-python).
     - For password validation I looked on Geeks for Geeks: [password validation](https://www.geeksforgeeks.org/python-program-check-validity-password/) and [password validation](https://www.geeksforgeeks.org/password-validation-in-python/).